zx784/COVID-19-Outcome-Prediction/README.md

 ![Pandas](https://img.shields.io/badge/pandas-1.4.2-blueviolet.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-This repository contains the code and resources for the project "COVID-19 Prediction Using Supervised Machine Learning," developed as part of the Machine Learning course (CCS2113) at Albukhary International University.
+This repository contains the code and resources for the project "COVID-19 Prediction Using Supervised Machine Learning," developed as part of Machine Learning projects i have did at Albukhary International University.
 The project focuses on leveraging supervised machine learning algorithms to predict COVID-19 infection based on patient symptoms and exposure data.

 ## 📋 Table of Contents
 - [Project Overview](#-project-overview)